paulswartz/mbta-technology-docs/rfcs/README.md

 ## Reviewing RFCs

-While the RFC pull request is up, the editor may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed by the full team during a grooming.
-In either case a summary from the meeting will be posted back to the RFC pull request.
+While the RFC pull request is up, the editor may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, in which case a summary from the meeting will be posted back to the RFC pull request.
+Reviewers will be looking to see that the outcome of the RFC would meet the goals set out in the [Motivation](0000-template.md#motivation) and that there is sufficient detail in the other sections to address any relevant questions or risks.

 ## A "living" process